 MLME-DISASSOCIATE

 The MLME-DISASSOCIATE primitive is invoked in order to disassociate a device from an OWPAN.
-The primitive may be invoked by a device or the OWPAN coordinator, as described in 5.4.6.
+The primitive may be invoked by a device or the OWPAN coordinator DME, as described in 5.4.5.2.

 Request

-The MLME-DISASSOCIATE.request indicates to the MLME to begin with the disassociation procedure as described in 5.4.6.
+The MLME-DISASSOCIATE.request indicates to the MLME to begin with the disassociation procedure as described in 5.4.5.2.